 Step 7

-Stitch around the edge of the shape to secure in place.
 This can be done with free-hand machine embroidery, top stitching close to the edge, or blanket stitching by hand or machine, depending on your preferred look.

-How to "Inside out" appliqué
+How to do "inside out" appliqué

 Step 1

-From each of the chosen fabric and the interfacing, cut a piece larger than your shape template, plus at least 14in around all edges.
+From each of the chosen fabric and the interfacing, cut a piece larger than your shape template.

 Step 2

-Place right sides together, with the interfacing uppermost.
 Position the template on top and draw around the edge.

 How to applique inside out step 2